 April 30, 2013

-David Joyce, president and CEO of GE Aviation, spent the last the decade developing some of the world’s most advanced jet engines.
+David Joyce, president and CEO of GE Aviation, spent the last decade developing some of the world’s most advanced jet engines.
 His timing was perfect.
 Plane manufacturers estimate that the world aircraft fleet will double in size over the next 20 years to some 40,000 planes.
 Joyce now needs to make enough engines to meet the voracious demand.

 This is a good problem to have.
 That’s why GE Aviation is opening two new advanced manufacturing plants this week, a composite factory in Ellisville, Mississippi and a “super-alloy” plant in Auburn, Alabama.
 GE has invested $130 million in the plants and plans to hire 550 workers by 2017.